yghlc/BigImageMapper/README.md

 # Landuse_DL
-Land use classification or landform delineation from remote sensing images using Deep Learning.
+Land use classification or landform delineation from big remote sensing imagery using Deep Learning.
 This repo contains codes for  mapping thermokarst landforms including thermo-erosion gullies and retrogressive thaw slumps.

 ## Citation